laravel-notification-channels/telegram/README.md

 - `protectContent(bool $protect = true)` - Protect content from forwarding and saving.
 - `allowPaidBroadcast(bool $allow = true)` - Allow paid high-throughput broadcasts.
 - `messageEffectId(string $messageEffectId)` - Add a private-chat message effect.
+- `ephemeralMessageParameters(array $parameters)` - Set the [`EphemeralMessageParameters`](https://core.telegram.org/bots/api#ephemeralmessageparameters) of the message.
+Repeated calls are merged into the parameters set so far.
-- `receiverUserId(int $userId)` - Send an ephemeral message that is visible only to the given user.
+- `receiverUserId(int $userId)` - Send an ephemeral message that is visible only to the given user (`ephemeral_message_parameters.receiver_user_id`).
 - `callbackQueryId(string $callbackQueryId)` - Send an ephemeral message in response to the given callback query.
+- `replaceCallbackQueryMessage(bool $replace = true)` - Show the ephemeral message in place of the original message.
+Must stay false for callback queries coming from ephemeral messages.
 - `replyParameters(array $replyParameters)` - Set structured reply parameters.
 - `suggestedPostParameters(array $suggestedPostParameters)` - Set suggested post parameters for supported direct message topics.
 - `options(array $options)` - Add/override payload parameters.
 Array values are JSON encoded automatically when the request is sent.